jaredly/j3/Roadmap.md

 - [ ] UMMM ok so I'm getting distracted by looking up lexical's API and stuff because I think I do want some rich text editor, not really markdown.
 So I can have rich embeds.
+- [x] lexical does seem legit
+- [ ] my updateStore should merge with the previous one, but like only if the previous one was also a change to this dealiwhap.
+Right?
+And within a certain number of miliseconds?

 buuuuuut also, can we not agree that I super need tests?